bjornn/posbreak/readme.md

 ## Caveats

 * The program has only been verified to work properly with Swedish characters ÅÄÖåäö for the following character encoding tables: Latin-1, UTF-8.
-* The program has not been tested with large files (Megabytes).
+* The program has not been tested with large files (megabytes).
+* The csv separator is hardcoded to be '|' since legacy systems are known to make creative use of ';' when extending their interfaces as separator within columns.
+The csv separator should in future versions be automatically set by analyzing the header file.